-The term 'private educational authority' is defined under section 4 to include "private educational authority" means a person or body administering a school, college, university or other institution at which education or training is provided, not being--(a) a school, college, university or other institution established under the Education Act 1990 (by the Minister administering that Act), the Technical and Further Education Commission Act 1990 or an Act of incorporation of a university, or (b) an agricultural college administered by the Minister for Agriculture.
+The term 'private educational authority' is defined under section 4 to include 'a person or body administering a school, college, university or other institution at which education or training is provided, not being--

+(a) a school, college, university or other institution established under the Education Act 1990, ... or (b) an agricultural college administered by the Minister for Agriculture.'